microsoft/BotFramework-Composer/docs/howto-sending-cards.md

 This example of hero card will enable your bot to send an image from a designated url back to users when an event to send a hero card is triggered.
 The hero card will include a button to show more cards when pressed.

 ### ThumbnailCard
+A Thumbnail card is another type of basic card type that combines a mixture of images, text and buttons.
+Unlike Hero cards which present designated images in a large banner, Thumbnail cards present images as thumbnail.
+It is card that typically contains a single thumbnail image, one or more buttons, and simple text.
+A ThumbnailCard is defined using structured template as follows:

     # ThumbnailCard
     [ThumbnailCard